pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ## Summary

+Dynamic Resource Allocation (DRA) was added to Kubernetes as an alpha feature in v1.26.
+It defines an alternative to the traditional device-plugin API for requesting access to third-party resources.

-Dynamic Resource Allocation uses parameters for resources that are completely opaque to core Kubernetes.
-They get interpreted by the DRA driver's controller (for allocating claims) and the DRA drivers' kubelet plugin (for configuring the resource on a node).
-During scheduling of a pod, kube-scheduler and the DRA driver controller(s) that handle claims used by the pod communicate through the apiserver by updating the PodSchedulingContext object, ultimately leading to allocation of all pending claims and the pod being scheduled onto a node.
+By design, DRA uses parameters for resources that are completely opaque to core Kubernetes.
+They get interpreted by a DRA driver's controller (for allocating claims) and a DRA driver's kubelet plugin (for configuring resources a node).
+During scheduling of a pod, the kube-scheduler and any DRA driver controller(s) handling claims for the pod communicate back-and-forth through the apiserver by updating a `PodSchedulingContext` object, ultimately leading to the allocation of all pending claims and the pod being scheduled onto a node.

-This approach poses a problem for [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) (CA) because it cannot simulate the effect of allocating or deallocating claims.
-"Semantic parameters" is an extension of DRA that addresses this by making claim parameters less opaque.
-It also enables the scheduler to allocate claims rapidly, without back-and-forth communication with DRA drivers.
+This approach poses a problem for the [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) (CA) or for any higher level controller that needs to make decisions for a group of pods (e.g. a job scheduler).
+It cannot simulate the effect of allocating or deallocating claims over time.
+Only the third-party DRA drivers have the information available to do this.

+"Semantic parameters" is an extension to DRA that addresses this problem by making claim parameters less opaque.
+Instead of managing the semantics of all claim parameters themselves, drivers now manage resources and describe them using a specific "semantic model" pre-defined by Kubernetes.
+This allows components aware of this "semantic model" to make decisions about these resources without outsourcing them to some third-party controller.
+For example, the scheduler is now able to allocate claims rapidly, without back-and-forth communication with DRA drivers.
-The underlying concept is that drivers manage resources.
-Each resource has a set of attributes which describe the resource and its capabilities, for example the ability to provide a certain programming API at a specific version.
-Each resource may have a set of resource dimensions which are requestable by workloads, for example a certain amount of RAM.
-A resource might also be a pool of instances with the same capabilities.
-Then the resource dimension is the amount of those instances.

-Information about available resources get published in NodeResourceSlice objects in the apiserver.
+At a high-level, this extension takes the following form:

+* DRA drivers publish their available resources in the form of a `NodeResourceSlice` object on a node-by-node basis according to one of the builtin "semantic models" known to Kubernetes.
+This object is stored in the API server and available to the scheduler (or Cluster Autoscaler) to query when a resource request comes in later on.

-When a user wants to consume resources, they create a ResourceClaim, which references a claim parameter object.
-That object defines how much resources are needed and which capabilities they must have.
-Typically that object is using a vendor provided type which might also supports configuration parameters that are not needed for resource allocation.
+* When a user wants to consume a resource, they create a `ResourceClaim`, which, in turn, references a claim parameters object.
+This object defines how many resources are needed and which capabilities they must have.
+Typically, it is defined using a vendor-specific type which might also support configuration parameters (i.e. parameters that are *not* needed for allocation but *are* needed for configuration).

-A driver-specific process "resolves" that request into a canonical form (the ResourceClaimParameters type) which components such as a scheduler or autoscaler can evaluate against the NodeResourceSlices of candidate nodes, without knowing exactly what is being requested.
+* With such a claim in place, DRA drivers "resolve" the contents of any vendor-specific claim parameters into a canonical form (i.e. a generic `ResourceClaimParameters` object in the `resource.k8s.io` API group) which the scheduler (or Cluster Autoscaler) can evaluate against the `NodeResourceSlice` of any candidate nodes without knowing exactly what is being requested.
+They then use this information to help decide which node to schedule a pod on (as well as allocate resources from its `NodeResourceSlice` in the process).

-When a workload starts, an on-node driver is responsible for making the requested device(s) active in the Pod, according to the resource choices made by the scheduler.
+* Once a node is chosen and a workload is sent to it, DRA drivers are responsible for injecting any allocated resources into the Pod, according to the resource choices made by the scheduler.
+This includes applying any configuration information attached to the vendor-specific claim parameters object used in the request.

+In this KEP, we define a single "semantic model" called `PartitionableResources`, and use it throughout the discussion to help describe the framework as a whole.
+This model is a natural extension to the API provided by the traditional device-plugin, which supports advertising resources as a finite set of opaque strings.
+The major difference being that under the new model, one can attach a list of attributes to those opaque strings which the scheduler can use to select a particular resource for allocation.
+Additionally, each resource can be divided into a set of pre-defined partitions, each with their own set of unique attributes attached to them.
+In this way, requests for resources can be satisfied either by a complete resource instance or by one of its partitions.
+This model may get enhanced in the future and/or other models might get added as needed.

 ## Motivation